 Sidenote: the runway is the longest in Africa and longer than any in the U.S. It was built in the days of Apartheid, when most African countries denied landing right to South African Airways.
 This was the first spot available to them after the Mediterranean, and the airline's 747s needed an especially long runway because of the heat and altitude (about 800 meters).

 Maybe "starved" is too extreme, but you get the idea: water is life here, and there isn't a lot of it away from the river.

 The missionary's tombstone.
 (Residents caution against solo visits to the cemetery, which adjoins the railway station.
 It's a wretched comment on the real or imagined state of South Africa today.)

 Another sidenote: there is a Jewish section here as in cemeteries across Africa.
 The diaspora was a lot wider than New York and Montreal and Montevideo.

 Here's Shroder's church, now the Kalahari-Orange Museum.

 Job cases, platen press, paper cutter.
 What for, you ask?

 Here's at least part of your answer.
 North of the Orange, Gordonia was an 18,000 square mile administrative district of British Bechaunaland.
 Why call it Gordonia?
 The answer is that the Orange River was named by Col. Robert Jacob Gordon, who named it in the late 1770s.
-He covered a great deal of ground but never apparently saw the great waterfall.
+A Dutchman despite his English-sounding name, he covered a great deal of ground but never apparently saw the great waterfall.
 Named governor of the Cape Colony, he later committed suicide when held responsible for the loss of the colony to the British.

 Upington grew to have a more substantial church.
 The denomination is, of course, Dutch Reformed or Nederduits Gereformeerde.